 As a result of a restructuring of doctoral-level education by the City University of New York, The Grove School was authorized in 2008 to grant the Ph.D. degree; previously the awarding of Ph.D.s was the purview of the CUNY Graduate Center.
 The significance of this change cannot be underestimated.
 It impacts everything at The Grove School from recruiting and retaining outstanding students and first-class faculty to obtaining external support for our growing research activities.

 Over the past decade, The Grove School has bolstered the ranks of its faculty with the hiring of new senior members – at the Distinguished Professor or Professor Level – in each of its six departments.
-They include Dr. Gilda A. Barabino, Dean and inaugural Daniel H. Berg '50 & Frances H. Berg Professor of Engineering, a highly sought-after investigator in the areas of sickle cell disease and tissue engineering with an extensive record of leadership and service in the chemical and biomedical engineering communities; Dr. Charles Vorosmarty, an internationally recognized hydrologist; Dr. Sanjoy Banerjee, who has been recognized for his seminal work on transport phenomena in multiphase systems, and Dr. William Rossow, one of the world’s most-cited geophysicists.
+They include former Dean Dr. Gilda A. Barabino, the inaugural Daniel H. Berg '50 & Frances H. Berg Professor of Engineering, a highly sought-after investigator in the areas of sickle cell disease and tissue engineering with an extensive record of leadership and service in the chemical and biomedical engineering communities; Dr. Charles Vorosmarty, an internationally recognized hydrologist; Dr. Sanjoy Banerjee, who has been recognized for his seminal work on transport phenomena in multiphase systems, and Dr. William Rossow, one of the world’s most-cited geophysicists.

 They join a faculty of 115 full-time members who are held in high esteem both for their research and teaching.
 Five Grove School faculty members hold membership in the National Academies; one, CUNY Distinguished Research Professor Sheldon Weinbaum is one of only six living Americans to hold memberships in all three: the National Academy of Science, National Academy of Engineering and Institute of Medicine.